amandashu/LightFM-Performance/README.md

 python run.py data-local all-algos
 ```

-Besides `all`, you can specify which algorithms to run if you only want to get the results of certain ones.
+Besides `all-algos`, you can specify which algorithms to run if you only want to get the results of certain ones.
 Possible targets include `toppop`, `itemknncf`, `userknncf`, `p3alpha`, `rp3beta`, and `lightfm`.
 The code below runs the p3alpha baseline algorithm:
 ```console
 python run.py data-dsmlp p3alpha
 ```